Debt Avalanche Method: Pros and Cons

 • It may take longer to pay off individual debts.
 If your highest-interest debt also has a high balance, it may take months or years before you fully pay it off.

 • It requires patience.
-The debt avalanche method doesn’t necessarily provide the same quick wins that the debt snowball method does, and therefore it may require extra fortitude.
+The debt avalanche method doesn’t necessarily provide quick wins since it can take longer to pay off debts, which may be demoralizing to some people.

-• Debt management plan: Debt management plans (DMPs) are commonly offered by credit counseling agencies and designed to help you fully repay your unsecured debt during a period of up to 10 years.
+Debt management plans (DMPs) are commonly offered by credit counseling agencies.
+They’re designed to help you fully repay your unsecured debt over time.
 With a DMP, your credit counselor will often negotiate lower interest rates and reduced fees with your creditors.

 Could your debt be reduced or forgiven?
 Take our financial relief quiz.